RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 ## Amazon Textract

 Amazon Textract enables you to add document text detection and analysis to your applications.
 You provide a document image to the Amazon Textract API, and the service detects the document text.
 Amazon Textract works with formatted text and can detect words and lines of words that are located close to each other.
 It can also analyze a document for items such as related text, tables, key-value pairs, and selection elements.

+## Amazon Simple Email Service(SES)

+Amazon SES is a cost-effective and scalable email service that enables businesses to send and receive email using their own email addresses and domains.
+Configuring the web instance to send email through Amazon SES is a simple and effective solution that can **reduce the time spent resolving complex email delivery issues and minimize operational overhead**

 ## Amazon DocumentDB